How to create your first Launch code

 Step 5: Send Launch codes to employees

-Launch codes can be distributed through Launch Messenger, which automatically sends a welcome email to eligible employees.
+Launch codes can be distributed through Launch Messenger, which automatically sends the appropriate code information to eligible employees based on the eligibility rules assigned to the Launch code.

 Employees assigned a Launch code receive: